-Competences Content The learner: • describes the process of selection. • Selection (natural and artificial) in relation to desired qualities selects plants and animals based on desirable qualities. of plants and animals
+Competences Content selection.
+Selection (natural and artificial) in relation to desired qualities • selects plants and animals based on desirable qualities. of plants and animals

 - Lead a guided discussion with learners to describe the origin of natural selection and summarise the role of natural selection and mutation in agriculture production. - Ask learners to carry out selective breeding in goats, rabbits, poultry, sheep, guinea pigs or pigs and summarise the criteria being used. - Give instructions and guidelines to learners in groups to propagate selected plant materials for further selection. - Ask learners to record their procedure and findings during the propagation of selected plant materials. - Ask learners in groups to explain in a class presentation and writing the desirable qualities used when selecting good plants and animals.